 Ability to apply standard practices and procedures, training and judgement in the care and safety of patients, clients or residents.

 Ability to act quickly and calmly in emergency situations.

 Applicants must have education, training and/or experience demonstrating competence in each of the following areas:

 Knowledge of conducting group activities.

-Knowledge of working with persons with disabilities.
+Knowledge of working with individuals with intellectual developmental disabilities.

 Knowledge of applying laws, rules, regulations, standards, policies and procedures.

 Possession of a valid Driver's License (not suspended, revoked or cancelled, or disqualified from driving).